iai-group/arXivDigest/scraper/README.md

  This script should be scheduled to run shortly after arXiv releases a new batch of articles, more about the arXiv schedule can be found [here](/../../#arxiv-schedule).
 This can be archived by running the script with a cronjob.

  The script can be run directly with the python command:
 ```
 python storeMetadata.py
 ```

+If the script can't find a name for a category on Arxiv or in its configured category names it will use the categoryID as its name.
+This should be manually resolved,by updating the configured categories and the name in the database, to give the best user experience.
 ## Dependencies

 - [Feedparser](https://github.com/kurtmckee/feedparser)